Skip to content

 • QuickBooks Payroll multi-state configuration

-• Verification of first multi-state pay run
+• Verification of the first multi-state pay run

-• Ongoing · Monthly retainer
+Ongoing · Monthly retainer

 $750–$2,500

-Per month, depending on state count
+Per month, depending on state count.

 • New-state expansion handling when you hire in new states